wayfarerx/brigade/README.md

  - 1 Healer
  - 2 Damage dealers

-Circumvolve enables administrators to ask for these roles to be filled and allows members to volunteer to fill those roles, all without any other direct human intervention.
+Brigade enables administrators to ask for these roles to be filled and allows members to volunteer to fill those roles, all without any other direct human intervention.